rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  I just felt really horrible about myself.
 *  I felt like I couldn't really show my face really in public.
 *  I felt ashamed.
-*  Like I was having this big sticker in my head that said loser, I didn't make it.
+*  Like I was having this big sticker in my head that said, loser, I didn't make it.
 *  But my mom also said that she couldn't meet with her friends.
 *  She felt embarrassed too.
 *  And I totally understood because in my community, there's also a culture of a lot of gossip